 Things to know

-Ticket machines and selling points accept cash as well as debit and credit cards issued by major companies (e.g. Visa, MasterCard, Maestro).
+Ticket machines and selling points take cash (coins and notes) as well as debit and credit cards issued by major companies (e.g. Visa, MasterCard, Maestro).

 Once you’ve chosen an option, you cannot change to another type of fare while the previous one has not been used.
 For example, if you have chosen the Zapping option, you must first use all the credit on your card before you are allowed to buy a one day ticket.